techservicesillinois/aws-enterprise-vpc/README.md

 You will need:

-  * an AWS account which has been added to the appropriate [resource shares](https://docs.aws.amazon.com/ram/latest/userguide/working-with-shared.html)
+  * an AWS account which has been added to the appropriate [resource shares](https://docs.aws.amazon.com/ram/latest/userguide/working-with-shared.html) for your desired region

+  * the Amazon Resource Names (ARNs) of those resource shares

   * an official name (e.g. "aws-foobar1-vpc") and IPv4 allocation (e.g. 10.x.y.0/24) for your Enterprise VPC